zcross13/PAC-MAN-/README.md

 Remake of Chris Course Youtube video of how to create Pac-Man.

 Goal:
-My goals is to create a Pac-Man game that I can expanded upon as I developed more knowledge in coding.
+My goals was to used Chris's tutorial as a walkthrough and skeleton that throughout my coding experience I can expand upon.

 Build Status:
 Written in HTML5 + CSS + Javascript + Canvas